-The three currently commercially used kangaroo species - Macropus rufus, M. fuliginosus, and M. robustus - are widespread and abundant in South Australia (Appendix 1- Conservation Status).
+The commercially used kangaroo and wallaby species are abundant within their current distributions in South Australia (Appendix 1- Conservation Status).
 A great deal is known about the biology of kangaroos including their habitats, distribution, diet, and reproduction (Appendix 1), and this knowledge is continually improving.
 In particular, the reproductive biology of kangaroos has been researched extensively.
 While there are variations between the kangaroo species (e.g. gestation period, lactation period and the interval between young), these are relatively well understood and accounted for in the various quotas set for each species.